 Steven Posnack, M.S., M.H.S.
-Deputy National Coordinator for Health Information Technology | March 27, 2018
+Deputy National Coordinator for Health Information Technology | January 14, 2019

-Don Rucker M.D. | January 16, 2018
+Don Rucker M.D.
+National Coordinator for Health Information Technology | October 25, 2018